"The triumph can't be had without the struggle." - Wilma Rudolph

-living Olympians, from all Olympic sports and all Olympic countries.
+living Olympians and Paralympians, from all Olympic sports and all Olympic countries.

 Production for the first two Beyond Bronze, Silver and Gold stories is complete and "in the can".
-They are entering the post-production final phase.
+The first story, "Conviction - The Steve Genter Story" is wrapping up post production but has already been garnering film festival awards.

-We are seeking a distribution platform home for Beyond Bronze, Silver and Gold, as we have many, many more amazing Olympian stories to share with you!
+We are seeking a distribution platform home for Beyond Bronze, Silver and Gold, as we have many, many more amazing Olympian and Paralympian stories to share with you!

 The Hunter- At the 1972 Munich Olympic Games, USA swimmer Steve Genter suffers a collapsed lung